cloudposse/atmos/website/docs/core-concepts/workflows/workflows.md

 Similarly, you can create a workflow file `stacks/workflows/workflows-prod.yaml` to define all workflows to provision resources into the `prod` account.

-You can segregate the workflow files even further per account and service.
+You can segregate the workflow files even further, e.g. per account and service.
 For example, in the workflow file `stacks/workflows/workflows-dev-eks.yaml` you can define all EKS-related workflows for the `dev` account.

 Workflow files must confirm to the following schema: